-This course considers rules relating to methods of proof of disputed facts, including competency, privileges, examination of witnesses, relevance, hearsay, and principal rules of exclusion.
+This Course considers rules relating to methods of proof of disputed facts, including competency, privileges, examination of witnesses, relevance, hearsay, and principal rules of exclusion.
+This is a required course.

-Family Law (3 Credits) LAW 0635 (M)
+Family Law (3 Credits) LAW 0635

 This course covers the law regarding the family relationship - including the rights and responsibilities of parents, spouses, grandparents, and children - and the creation and dissolution of the family.
 Topics include adoption, spouse and child abuse, alimony, property distribution, child support, and child custody.
-Students may use Family Law to satisfy their menu requirement.
+Students may use Family Law to satisfy their menu requirement.Additional Prerequisite(s):